Grand Duke Adolphe of Luxembourg

 Adelheid-Marie of Anhalt-Dessau; Credit – Wikipedia

 The Duchy of Nassau supported the Austrian Empire in the Austro-Prussian War (1866).
 After Austria lost the war, the Duchy of Nassau was annexed to Prussia and Adolph lost his duchy.
-Adolph did make an agreement with Prussia for a severance payment and was also able to keep several of his palaces.
+Adolph made an agreement with Prussia for a severance payment and was also able to keep several of his palaces.

 During its history, Luxembourg has been a part of a number of countries.
 At the Congress of Vienna in 1815, Luxembourg was made a Grand Duchy and united with The Netherlands.
 In 1839, following the Belgian Revolution, the Treaty of London partitioned territories and created the new Kingdom of Belgium and the new Grand Duchy of Luxembourg.
 The Grand Duchy of Luxembourg was still united with the Netherlands and King Willem I of the Netherlands was still the Grand Duke of Luxembourg.
 This rule continued until the death of King Willem III of the Netherlands in 1890.
 His successor was his daughter Wilhelmina, who could not inherit the throne of the Grand Duchy of Luxembourg due to the Salic Law which prevented female succession.
 Through the Nassau Family Pact, Adolph became the Grand Duke of Luxembourg on November 23, 1890.